 Angel Island State Park Professional Review and Guide

 "You have to love a hike that you can only reach by ferry.
 But the Angel Island hike does not take you away from it all.
 Instead, you take in gobs of civilization from a lofty and isolated plateau.
-On a clear day from Mount Livermore, you can see all four major bridges on the Bay.
-You can watch the fog roll over the city, like a slow-moving avalanche.
-Even with limited visibility, you can admire landmarks of the unique San Francisco skyline and the street-faire towns of Sausalito and Tiburon in Marin County.
-Looking at it a different way, you have a prison-to-prison view atop Angel Island: San Quentin to Alcatraz, both with their fascinating histories.
+On a clear day from the top of Mount Livermore, you can see all four major bridges on the Bay.
+You can watch the fog roll over the city like a slow-moving avalanche.
+Even with limited visibility, you can admire landmarks of the unique San Francisco skyline, the street-faire towns of Sausalito and Tiburon, and a prison-toprison view from San Quentin to Alcatraz, both with their fascinating histories.
 That’s the keyword here: history.
-Angel Island, the largest island in San Francisco Bay, spans a microcosm of U.S. history.
-It served as hunting ground for the Miwok Indians before becoming a Spanish cattle ranch, a quarry during the war between Mexico and the U.S., and a Civil War post for the Union.
-It was a quarantine station during the Spanish-American War, then a detention camp during the Philippine Insurrection.
-It was once the largest Army discharge depot and processing center on the West Coast, a World War I immigration station, a POW camp during World War II, a Nike missile site (1955 to 1962), and finally, a public park.
-Today, a few rangers and a small army of dedicated volunteers— mostly retired persons—take care of this rich historic island.
-Bring a picnic lunch and carry water.
-Binoculars and a Bay Area map are recommended.
-This eTrail also includes suggested nearby attractions, camping & lodging, restaurants, and local outdoor retailers."
+Angel Island, the largest island in San Francisco Bay, spans a microcosm of U.S. history, from its days as hunting ground for native Americans to serving as a Civil War post for the Union and a prisoner-of-war camp during World War II, and finally, as a public park.
+Trails Surface: A single-track, well-maintained footpath leads to Mount Livermore.
+A less maintained path leads down to a double-track dirt road, then the paved road around the perimeter of the island."